 The Coast of Cefalu

 One of the most famous cities on the island of Sicily, Cefalu is well-known for its breathtaking scenery and incredible beaches.
-As a big tourist city, the beach along the coast of Cefalu does get pretty crowded during peak travel seasons, but there’s a good reason for that.
+As a big tourist city to explore, the beach along the coast of Cefalu does get pretty crowded during peak travel seasons, but there’s a good reason for that.
 It’s one of the best Sicilian beaches for a family day at the beach.

 San Vito Lo Capo